A Study of the Numerical Stability of an ImEx Scheme with Application to the Poisson-Nernst-Planck Equations: Numerical Linear Stability

 \section{Numerical Linear Stability}

-As demonstrated in Figure \ref{Full_Model_tmax_effect}, if the applied voltage or applied current is constant for a period of time and if the user-specified maximum time-step $dt_\text{max}$ is sufficiently large then the VSSBDF2 adaptive time-stepper stabilizes to take (nearly) constant time steps $dt_\infty$ with $dt_\infty < dt_\text{max}$.
-To understand this phenomenon, we study the linear stability of the SBDF2 time-stepper; this will give us insight into what the VSSBDF2 adaptive time-stepper is doing when it is taking (nearly) constant time-steps.
+If the imposed voltage or imposed current is constant for a period of time and if $dt_\text{max}$ is large, then the solution attempts to equilibrate and the VSSBDF2 adaptive time-stepper stabilizes to take (nearly) constant time steps $dt_\infty$.
+The VSSBDF2 scheme with constant time steps is the SBDF2 scheme; for this reason we study the SBDF2 time-stepper to try and understand this stabilization of the VSSBDF2 adaptive time-stepper.